Swan 115: Design

 The Swan 115 is a recreational keelboat, built predominantly of carbon fibre with a Nomex sandwich core and wooden trim.
 It has a masthead sloop rig, with a keel-stepped mast, carbon fibre spars, four sets of swept spreaders.
-The hull has a plumb stem, a reverse transom with a drop-down tailgate swimming platform, a dinghy garage, dual spade-type rudders controlled by dual wheels and a fixed fin keel with a weighted bulb or optional lifting keel keel.
+The hull has a plumb stem, a reverse transom with a drop-down tailgate swimming platform, a dinghy garage, dual spade-type rudders controlled by dual wheels and a fixed fin keel with a weighted bulb or optional lifting keel.
 It displaces 204000 lb and carries 70547 lb of lead ballast.

 The keel-equipped version of the boat has a draft of 15.42 ft, while the lifting keel version has a draft of 18.86 ft with the keel extended and 11.48 ft with it retracted, allowing operation in shallow water.

 The boat is fitted with a Swedish Scania AB DI13 070M diesel engine of 450 hp for docking and manoeuvring.

 The design has sleeping accommodation for 14 people in seven cabins, with a double island berth in the bow cabin, two forward cabins each with two bunks, an L-shaped settee and two straight settees in the main cabin, a midship cabin with a double and three aft cabins each with two bunk beds.
 The galley is located on the starboard side just aft of the companionway ladder.
 The galley is W-shaped with an island.
 There are seven heads, one for each cabin.

 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 6781 sqft.
 The boat has a hull speed of 13.91 kn.